Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A hard day.
 Work is going well, family same, couple not much and me...
 I've had had better days.
 Feeling bad.

+### Day 13: August 18, 2020 (Contraction Hierarchies)

+**Today's Progress**: This advanced shortest paths subject is being pretty complicated.
+I'm having a hard time understanding these algorithms and theirs implementations.
+May be when coding them I got illuminated.

+**Thoughts:** Having a hard time.
+I think it is because of the stress cause by the fears of not being up to the new job I have gotten.
+I don't feel prepare and I'm scare.
+Feeling down.

+### Day 14: August 19, 2020 (Contraction Hierarchies)

+**Today's Progress**: I don't understand.

+**Thoughts:** Nice day at work, not that great at home.
+Feeling even more down.